Manjeri Assembly constituency

 Manjeri State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Malappuram Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is U. A. Latheef of IUML.
+As of the 2026 Assembly elections, the current MLA is M. Rahmathulla of IUML.

 Local self-governed segments

 Manjeri Assembly constituency is composed of the following local self-governed segments: